SJTUBME-QianLab/CDReg/README.md

 ## PC

-The PC data profiled by WGBS was obtained from MethBank (https://ngdc.cncb.ac.cn/methbank/) with the Project ID HRA000099.
+The prostate cancer (PC) data profiled by WGBS was obtained from MethBank (https://ngdc.cncb.ac.cn/methbank/) with the Project ID HRA000099.

 - Download files using wget: `./preprocessing/PC/download.sh`